EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 * Are the methodologies fit for the purpose set by the framework?
 * How are stakeholders involved in the design and continuous improvement of those parts of the methodology under the agency's control?

-For activities that are owned by the agency itself:

-* How does the agency develop, review and update its processes and criteria?
-* Are the methodologies fit for the purpose as set by the agency itself?
-* How are stakeholders involved in the design and continuous improvement?

 *Interpretations*:

 1. If the agency works in different jurisdictions it should take into account the relevant regulations of the jurisdiction in which the reviewed institution is based.

 ## 2.3 Implementing processes

 > External quality assurance processes should be reliable, useful, pre-defined, implemented consistently and published.
 They include:
 >
 > * a self-assessment or equivalent;
 > * an external assessment normally including a site visit;
 > * a report resulting from the external assessment;
 > * a consistent follow-up.

 *Reports should at least address*:

 * Are the agency's external QA processes pre-defined and published?
-* Are the processes implemented professionally and consistently?
+* Are the processes implemented consistently?
 * How are the key features in the standard implemented by the quality assurance agency in each of its activities?
 * If no site visits are used, how does the agency validate the evidence provided by institutions?
+* If responsibility for one or several element(s) of the process is assigned to another body, how do the agency and that other body interact in implementing the process?

 *Interpretations*:

-2. A “consistent follow-up” requires that the agency should verify the implementation of any conditions imposed with or attached to its decisions; any other follow-up, e.g. of recommendations or suggestions, is at the agency's discretion.
+2. A “consistent follow-up” means that the agency should at least verify the implementation of any conditions imposed with or attached to its decisions; the form of any other follow-up, e.g. of recommendations or suggestions, is at the agency's discretion.
-3. If the decision on and follow-up of such conditions lies in the hand of another body, the report should explain how the agency and that other body interact.
+3. If a site visit is organised as a video conference or similar, it should to be ensured that the expert group is in a position to validate the evidence provided by institutions and to carry out interviews of different stakeholders as it finds appropriate.

 ## 2.4 Peer-review experts